 - To avoid the flatulence that can be caused by cabbage, add a tablespoon cumin or caraway to your soup.

 - Don’t know what to cook for dinner?
-Opt for a vegetable soup and a delicious salad combination.
+Opt for a bowl of vegetable soup and a delicious salad combination.
 Here are seven other high-fiber soup recipes with:

 - creamy vegetables